guyneh/task-manager/README.md

-# Assignment Title: Full-Stack Developer Challenge
+# Full-Stack Developer Challenge
+A simple task manager that allows users to add, filter and alter tasks

 ## TASK:
 -   build a simple task management app